krupalrao/executecmd/README.md

 # Execute Command flogo activity
-This activity allows your flogo application to execute commands. e.g. ls, ps.
+This activity allows your flogo application to execute commands. e.g. ls, ps or batch(.bat) files(on windows)

 ## Installation